jrtivald/EEC201-Final-Project/README.md

 Using the programs to train and test speaker recognition on the data sets.

 ### Test 7
 With sufficient Signal to Noise Ratio (SNR), our system is able to easily identify all 11 test files.
-Only until the SNR of our test file is 12dB or lower do we see a degredation in our system, where our system was 81% accurate rather than 100%.
+Only until the SNR of our test file is 12dB or lower do we see a degradation in our system, where our system was 81% accurate rather than 100%.

 ### Test 8
 We passed our signals through multiple notch filters corresponding to different Mel-Frequency filter banks (1 notch filter at a time), and this did not affect the accuracy of our system.
 We maintained 100% accuracy for all of the 11 test files.

 ### Test 9
 We recorded ourselves saying the words as extra data.
 Additionally, we downloaded an extra signal from: https://www.kaggle.com/jbuchner/synthetic-speech-commands-dataset.
 The extra data was added to the training and testing data sets as s12.wav, s13.wav, and s14.wav.
-The speacker recognition program was able to sucessfuly tell the new speakers apart from the rest of the speakers.
+The speaker recognition program was able to successfully tell the new speakers apart from the rest of the speakers.

 ![test 9 results](img/test_9.png)